HL7/US-Core/input/pagecontent/conformance-expectations.md

 * US Core Requestors **SHALL** be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 In other words US Core Requestors **SHOULD** be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, US Core Responders **SHALL NOT** include the data elements in the resource instance returned as part of the query results.
 * When querying US Core Responders, US Core Requestors **SHALL** interpret missing data elements within resource instances as data not present in the US Core Responder's system.
-* {:.new-content}In situations where information on a particular data element is missing or suppressed refer to the the guidance for [Missing Data] and [Suppressed Data].
+* In situations where information on a particular data element is missing or suppressed refer to the the guidance for [Missing Data] and [Suppressed Data].
 In situations where information on a particular data element is missing *and* the US Core Responder knows the precise reason for the absence of data (other than suppressed data), US Core Responders **SHOULD** send the reason for the missing information.
 This is done by following the same methodology outlined in the [Missing Data] section, but using the appropriate reason code instead of `unknown`.
 * US Core Requestors **SHALL** be able to process resource instances containing data elements asserting missing information.

 The terms *US Core Responder* Actor *US Core Requestor Actor* are used throughout the guide and typically refer to a server or a client.